 Christina Oxtoby - Event Dogs Founder and Head of Training & Behaviour

-Christina has learnt from a wide variety of speakers and courses over the last 20 years.
+Christina has learnt from a wide variety of speakers and courses over the last 25 years.
 More than anything though, she has learnt from the few thousand dogs that she has helped to train, and maintains that new dog trainers need both education and experience.
 (This was something that she offered as Head of Training and Behaviour with ICC's apprenticeship programme that lasted several years with ongoing training and support.)
-Her most treasured teachers are her own dogs, and she has lived in a multi-dog household since the year 2000 (she currently shares her life with her Husband and 4 dogs.)
+Her most treasured teachers are her own dogs, and she has lived in a multi-dog household since 2001 and currently shares her life with her (very patient) Husband and 5 dogs.

 Stay Connected